 So, let’s take a moment to revisit the initial reaction when you were introduced to the new car.
 Is it a good thing?
 YES.
-The important thing is to make sure the compatibility elements are there as well, in order for this relationship to grow and prosper.
+Those intense feelings are perfectly normal and wonderful to experience.
+The important thing is to make sure the compatibility elements are there too, in order for this relationship to grow and prosper.

-We must come to terms with the notion of one person fulfilling all of our needs.
+One more thing we need to talk about: the idea that only one person can fulfill all of our needs.
 Our society today has set us up for this misconception.
-It is not healthy nor possible for one individual to fulfill all of our needs and we are also not required to fulfill all of another’s needs.
+It is not healthy, nor possible, for one individual to fulfill all of our needs.
+We are also not required to fulfill all of another’s needs.
 Not only is this an unattainable task, but it is mentally and emotionally exhausting.

-The Knowing sense of chemistry between two people can be realized in many ways.
+There is a Knowing sense of chemistry between two people that can be realized in many ways.
 Think of it as a sense of ease, just feeling “at home” when you are with this person.
-This transcends all boundaries and is not limited to romantic partnerships but can also be significant in them.
+This type of chemistry isn’t limited to romantic partnerships but can also be significant in them.
 It may be linked to past life connections, a fated meeting or simply your body and spirit “knowing” this person feels right in your life right now.

-Knowing chemistry however can be a tricky one!
+Knowing chemistry, however, can be a tricky one, especially if we’re deep in the effects of sexual chemistry!
 Sometimes we confuse that knowing sense and try to force compatibility that is not there.
 Remember, no connection can or should be forced.

 Spoken and Unspoken Communication Chemistry

-Another level of chemistry is the way in which two people communicate with each other including a shared sense of humor to an easy flow in the exchange of banter.
+Another level of chemistry is the way in which two people communicate with each other.
+Communication chemistry can include anything from a shared sense of humor to an easy flow in the exchange of banter.
 You may even reach a deeper level of communication simply through small talk.

-Unspoken Chemistry is key here as well.
-What is communication without words?
-Body language, tone of voice, eye contact, etc. Is there an ease in the spaces of silence?
 Try this little experiment.
 Focus on body movements and eye contact the next time you are conversing with someone.
 You will soon become aware of added signs that the person is truly present in the moment with you.
 Look for open body postures and frequent eye contact.
-This is something you can’t do with text messages or e-mails, this requires face to face contact, either in person or at least virtually on-line where you can see each other.
+This is something you can’t do with text messages or e-mails.
+This requires face to face contact, either in person or at very least in an on-line format where you can see each other.